lutierod/rodriguez-portfolio/final-project2.md

 Related to specifics about my data visualizations, feedback indicated that a few needed revisions for colors and labeling.
 Whenever we did peer reviews in class, I got a few comments on my map visualization being a bit confusing because of the key and the fact that it automatically zoomed to Iceland on the page.
 I made a few adjustments before including it in my storyboard, but a couple of my subjects still had questions about the scale and labels on the key since the values are in decimals instead of percentages.

+My interviewees were conflicted on whether or not the story made them want to act.

 <img src="feedback.png" style="float:left;padding:10px">

 ## Going forward